michael-milette/moodle-filter_filtercodes/README.md

 * {showmore}{/showmore} : Toggle showing content between opening and closing more tags.
 Limitations: Can only be used inline with text.
 Must now weave into other opening and closing tags.
 * {qrcode}{/qrcode} : Generate and display a QR Code for the content between the tags.
 * (ALPHA) {dashboard_siteinfo} : Only displays for admins - Use this on your dashboard to see system information like available disk space, number of courses, total number of users and users currently online (in the last 5 minutes).
 This is an early alpha release and will likely change in the future.
+* {keyboard}...{/keyboard} : Will format the enclosed text by putting a box around it to make it look like a key on a computer keyboard.

 ### For use in courses